 Yes, this is a misdemeanor and the person responsible could be arrested.
 In the City of Portsmouth, it is also a violation to leave the scene after someone has hit a domestic cat without reporting the incident to a Law Enforcement Agency.

 Are there other organizations in the area that can assist me with animal related matters?

 Yes, the NH SPCA is probably the closest to the Portsmouth area.
 They are located off Rt.
 108 in Stratham, N.H. and have a tremendous amount of information to assist the public with their concerns pertaining to animals.
 The Portsmouth Police Department's, Animal Control Officer works closely with their team as well as their Animal Cruelty Investigator on many issues.
 They can be reached at (603) 772-2921 or you can check out their web site at www.nhspca.org.

 If I have a lost pet, where do I begin?

 Nobody knows your pet better than you.
-First thing to do would begin your search and make a call to the Animal Control Officer's office for assistance.
+First thing to do would begin your search immediately and make a call to the Animal Control Officer's office for assistance.
 If your pet does not return home in what you feel is a reasonable amount of time, begin to make flyers with information of your pet on them.
 For example, your pet's description, a photo, its gender, breed, color, size, distinguishing features (nicks in the ears, scars or marks), identification tags and state if your pet has an implanted identification chip. *If your pet has been microchipped, contact the microchip company to ensure your pet's registration is up-to-date with current phone numbers and contact information.
 Contact local vet's clinics and animal shelters within a 20-mile radius and begin distributing the flyers.
 For missing dogs, specifically, contact Granite State Dog Recovery at 1-855-639-LOST or email them at firstname.lastname@example.org.